Matrix Completion, Counterfactuals, and Factor Analysis of Missing Data

 \section{Missing Data}

 Missing data is a problem that researchers frequently encounter.
 As \citet{zhu-wang-samworth:19} points out, we can expect more occurrence of incomplete observations in the era of big data.
 Data can be missing for a variety of reasons: non-response in surveys, lack of economic activity, and staggered releases by statistical agencies to name a few.
 One can always work with a balanced panel but this effectively throws away information in many series and cannot be efficient.
-This has led to development of simple methods that replace the missing values with zero or the mean as well as sophisticated methods that fully specify the data generating process and the missing data mechanism.\footnote{For example, \citet{rubin:87} suggests a Bayesian approach that fills in missing values by repeatedly sampling from the predictive distribution of the missing values. \citet{kamakura-wedel} suggests a simulation based approach that is aimed at handling different types of missing data in survey responses within a likelihood setup.} \citet{rubin:76} obtains two sufficient conditions for unbiased estimation.
+This has led to development of simple methods that replace the missing values with zero or the mean as well as sophisticated methods that fully specify the data generating process and the missing data mechanism.
+For example, \citet{rubin:87} suggests a Bayesian approach that fills in missing values by repeatedly sampling from the predictive distribution of the missing values. \citet{kamakura-wedel} suggests a simulation based approach that is aimed at handling different types of missing data in survey responses within a likelihood setup.
+See \citet{horton-kieinman} for a survey of the literature. \citet{rubin:76} obtains two sufficient conditions for unbiased estimation.
 First, missingness cannot depend on the missing values after conditioning on the observed data (a condition known as missing at random), and second, the parameters of the model must not depend on the missingness mechanism.
-See \citet{horton-kieinman} for a survey of the literature.
+While missing at random can be a reasonable characterization in observational studies and surveys, there are situations when the assumption is not appropriate.
+For example, high income survey respondents may be more likely to ignore questions with tax consequences.